Avoiding Burnout As A Creative Entrepreneur

 I loved this quote by Art Markman in the most incredible article he wrote for Fast Company (it's about the habits of creative people - go read it!).
 I think we could all benefit from making time to create without worrying about how to make that creative time work for us.

-So with saying that, I'm going to be a lot more intentional about my creative time - especially creative time that's free from becoming a means to an end.
+So with saying that, I'm going to be a lot more intentional about my creative time, making sure I'm carving out time for creativity that isn't a means to an end (aka $$$).

 As designers and creators and artists, our craft should be sacred, and time spent in our craft is definitely worth protecting.